 - Weight reduction: -6.3 kg (5 mg), -7.0 kg (10 mg), -7.8 kg (15 mg), -1.0 kg (placebo)

 - Percentage of participants achieving A1C <7%: 81.8% (5 mg), 84.5% (10 mg), 78.3% (15 mg), 23.0% (placebo)

 - Percentage of participants achieving A1C <5.7%: 30.9% (5 mg), 26.8% (10 mg), 38.4% (15 mg), 1.4% (placebo)”

 During this study, no extreme lows (54 mg/dL or below) occurred.
 However, some side effects have been reported while using tirzepatide, such as nausea, diarrhea, vomiting, and constipation.

 Currently, tirzepatide is in phase 3 development for blood glucose management in adults with Type 2 diabetes.
 Phase 3 included 478 random study participants from the United States, Mexico, India, and Japan; patients were either given 5 mg, 10 mg, or 15mg of tirzepatide or a placebo (no treatment) in a 1:1:1:1 ratio during a 40-week period.
 This was done in order to demonstrate that using tirzepatide, especially higher doses of the medication, resulted in a greater outcome for A1C and body weight reductions opposed to no treatment.

-“We are impressed by these initial results showing how tirzepatide performed in people with a relatively short duration of diabetes,” said President of Lilly Diabetes, Mike Manson.
+“We are impressed by these initial results showing how tirzepatide performed in people with a relatively short duration of diabetes,” said Manson in January.
 “We look forward to seeing more results in people who are later in the course of diabetes in future studies from our robust SURPASS clinical trial program.”